PDAL/PDAL/doc/stages/filters.outlier.rst

 where :math:`m` is a user-defined multiplier specified by multiplier_.

-We now integrate over the pre-computed mean distances :math:`\mu_i` and compare to computed threshold value.
+We now iterate over the pre-computed mean distances :math:`\mu_i` and compare to computed threshold value.
 If :math:`\mu_i` is greater than the threshold, it is marked as an outlier.

 .. math::